Christine M. Durham: Primacy

-Gun Rights
+Gun rights

 In the case of University of Utah v.
 Shurtleff, 144 P.3d 1109 (Utah 2006)., the Utah Supreme Court ruled in a 4-1 decision that the University of Utah has no right to ban guns on campus, rejecting the argument that prohibiting firearms is part of the school's power to control academic affairs.
 In her dissent, Chief Justice Durham said policies that are reasonably connected to the school's academic mission are within its autonomous authority over academic affairs.
 Under the majority analysis, she said, "the university may not subject a student to academic discipline for flashing his pistol to a professor in class."

-Publications and Speeches
+Publications and speeches

 Justice Durham has published numerous articles and is a frequent lecturer on the judiciary, women's issues, and civic education.
 She helped draft a manual on legal rights of the elderly.
 Also, as a former head of the Judiciary Branch of Utah, she gave annual State of the Judiciary addresses to the legislative branch of the state.
 She has spoken at various conventions, including the 2010 Spring Convention of the Utah State Bar, the 2010 National Conference of the American Bar Association, and the 123rd Jackson Lecture in 2009.

 Community service

 Durham served on the Governor's Task Force that recommended legislation to implement the 1985 amendments to the Judicial Article of the Utah Constitution.
 She served on the Utah Constitutional Revision Commission for 12 years.
 As Chief Justice, she chaired the Utah Judicial Council, which is the administrative governing body of the state court system.
 She served as the first chair of the Utah Judicial Council's Education Committee.
 She was the Founder of the Leadership Institute in Judicial Education.
-She was part of the Commission on Justice in the 21st Century and the Co-chair of the Committee on Improving Jury Service.
-She was the first Chair of the Utah State Court's Public Outreach Committee.
+She was part of the Commission on Justice in the 21st century and the co-chair of the Committee on Improving Jury Service.
+She was the first chair of the Utah State Court's Public Outreach Committee.
 From 1986 to 1997 she was the president of the National Association of Women Judges, which organization she founded.
 She was on the Advisory Committee on the Federal Rules of Civil Procedure.
-She is the immediate past President of the Conference of Chief Justices, and is the first Utahn to be elected to this position.
+She is an immediate past president of the Conference of Chief Justices, and is the first Utahn to be elected to this position.